 - electronic/digital

-- SMS.
-SMS tickets are only available for Czech phone numbers so, for tourists it is not an option.
+ℹ️ SMS tickets are only available for Czech phone numbers so, for tourists it is not an option.

 The 2026 tariff emphasizes a “digital-first” approach.
 Buying through the PID Lítačka app is now the cheapest way to travel.
 The price difference is around 8%.
-In the table below you can see the current prices for transport tickets.
+In the table below you can see the current prices for Prague public transport tickets.

 | Ticket Type | App Price | Paper | SMS |